steveseguin/social_stream/README.md

 An issue with OBS for Linux and macOS systems has forced me to push a critical version update.
 You must update else you risk things not working.

 - OBS on Linux/macOS systems will now work with the newest version of Social Stream Ninja
 - For Linux/macOS users, OBS needs to be launched with a certain command line flag to allow custom/locally hosted docks/overlays to work.
 This is not needed if using the socialstream.ninja hosted versions of the overlay/dock though.
-The extension of course can be locally hosted and customized still, along with custom.js file.
+The extension of course can be locally hosted and customized still, along with custom.js file, without any flags.
 - Windows PC need to just update their extension / overlay / dock to the newest version; they can still currently use custom overlays/docks locally.

 # Social Stream